remix-run/react-router/docs/getting-started/concepts.md

 ## Review

-Let's put it all together from the top, let's assume we're at the URL: `
+Let's put it all together from the top!

 1. You render your app: